 My search then shifted to how to make a basket out of recycled materials.
-I was excited when I came across THIS SITE, and discovered a great way to make a newspaper basket!
+I was excited when I came across a great way to make a newspaper basket!
 And since I have access to stacks of newspapers, I knew this was definitely for me.

 - Optional: Ribbon and glue; Spray Sealant (I used Acrylic Sealant)

 I found that I didn’t even need scissors, except to do some trimming around the top corner edge at the very end.
 I simply tore the newspaper right down to seem to separate the pages.
 I used 28 of these half sheets for my project.

 If you want, you could substitute other materials, like cardboard, construction papers, wrapping paper, or even toilet paper tubes, to make this.
 A long tube, like a paper towel tube or dowel, will give you plenty of cardboard to use as well.
 All you need, if you use cardboard like this, is just a couple of paper tubes.